 Background to the Mesh Problem and Campaign

 These patient groups have called for mesh surgery to be much more strictly regulated and restricted, believing it to be exposing women to unnecessary risks.
 They have asked for an urgent review of mesh products, and an investigation into their approval and regulation.
-They have highlighted evidence that polypropylene mesh is not inert, as purported by some medical professionals, and can shrink, move and degrade inside the body and cause chronic foreign body reaction.
+They have highlighted evidence that polypropylene mesh is not inert, as claimed by some medical professionals, and can shrink, move and degrade inside the body and cause chronic foreign body reaction.

 Growing Evidence of Problems with Mesh